People are still craving knowledge about social media

 Know when to shut up

 I’ve been a panelist many times, and have certainly been annoyed when some moderators go too far, they may try to make it more of a game show, insert too much humor, or answer the questions from the audience.
-Don’t be that guy.
+Don’t be that person.
 Success happens when good conversation starts to take place on it’s own, and you only need to gently guide.

 Field questions from the audience